Togiak River Lodge - Alaska

 Togiak River Lodge in Bristol Bay Alaska has great King Salmon fishing.
 During King Salmon season, the daily average is 15 or more salmon per boat, with fish weighing up to 30-plus pounds.

 Rainbow Trout: The Lodge practices catch-and-release on all rainbow trout to ensure a healthy fishery and to provide opportunities for rainbows up to 10+ pounds.
-There are not big numbers of rainbows, but they do have some large ones on the Togiak.
+You should not book a trip specifically for rainbows.
+While there are not significant numbers of rainbows on the Togiak, they do have some large ones.

 Lodge Season: June 1 through September.